-Information about uniform can be found here:
+Information about uniform can be found on our School Uniform page.

 It is important that students have a school bag that will enable them to safely and securely transport all the things they need to and from school.
 Most subjects at Whalley Range will use exercise books that are slightly larger than A4, so you need to ensure your bag is big enough to fit these in.